 Stop.
 And.
 Stare.
 At my favorite chocolate chip banana bread.
 It also just happens to be gluten-free and dairy-free.

 It is SO good friends.
-So good that my family ate it ALL before I even had a chance to post this.
-Less than 24 hours and the WHOLE loaf was gone!
+So good that my family ate it ALL before I even had a chance to post this recipe.
+Less than 24 hours and the WHOLE loaf was gone.